-The concept of Installing the Microsoft Windows Vista is the same of Windows XP installation.
+The concept of Installing Microsoft Windows Vista is the same as Microsoft Windows XP installation.

 There are two methods on how to perform the installation:

-The benefits of this method is you will have no lose for any of your existing files and programs that were running on Windows XP, and all the old configurations will remain the same.
+The benefit of this method is you will have no-lose for any of your existing files and programs that were running on Windows XP, and all the old configurations will remain the same.

 This method requires you to run the installation directly once you restart your computer (means from outside the Windows XP environments) as you will see in the tutorial video below that when we reach the stage of choosing which method of installation we may follow, the upgrade option is disabled because we ran the installation from the boot.